AVSLab/basilisk/README.md

 ### How do I get set up? ###
 Of the following requirements Python is the only one for which prebuilt libraries are not included in the project repository:

+* [Cmake](https://cmake.org) for configuring the and generating the Visual Studio solution file.
 * [Python 2.7](https://www.python.org/downloads/windows/)
 -numpy
 -matplotlib